Vincent Sheheen

 Vincent Austin Sheheen (born April 29, 1971) is an American attorney and politician.
 He was a member of the South Carolina Senate from 2004 to 2020, representing the 27th District, which comprises Chesterfield, Kershaw, and Lancaster counties.
+He currently serves as the mayor of Camden, South Carolina.
 He is a member of the Democratic Party.
 He was a member of the South Carolina House of Representatives from 2001 to 2004.
 He ran for Governor of South Carolina twice, in 2010 and 2014, losing both times to Nikki Haley.
-In 2020, Sheheen lost reelection to Republican Penry Gustafson, who won by two percentage points.
+In 2020, Sheheen lost reelection to Republican Penry Gustafson.

 Sheheen, who is of Lebanese descent, is currently on the board of trustees for In Defense of Christians (IDC), a nonprofit advocating for the rights of Christians in the Middle East.

 Background

 Vincent Sheheen was born and raised in Camden, South Carolina.
 His father, Fred Sheheen, was the former executive director of the South Carolina Commission on Higher Education.
 His mother is Italian.
 His uncle Robert Sheheen was the former Speaker of the South Carolina House of Representatives, becoming the first Lebanese speaker of the house in 1986.
 His great-grandfather Abraham Sheheen immigrated to the U.S. from Lebanon, and his great-grandmother was also Lebanese.

 Sheheen received a bachelor's degree from Clemson University, where he met his wife, Amy.
 Later he attended law school at the University of South Carolina.
 They have three sons, Anthony and twins Austin and Joseph.
 Sheheen served as a city prosecutor before being elected to public office and was named, "Legislator of the Year" by the South Carolina Solicitor's Association for his work on behalf of law enforcement.

+Sheheen is currently an adjunct instructor at the University of South Carolina Honors College, and has taught at the University's School of Law and at the Francis Marion University Non-Profit Institute.

+Political career

 South Carolina legislature

 While serving in the South Carolina House of Representatives, Sheheen worked to create a conservation land bank that has preserved thousands of acres in South Carolina.
 After Republican Governor Mark Sanford announced that he would reject stimulus money for South Carolina, Sheheen helped lead an effort in the South Carolina Senate to bypass the governor and claim about $700 million in stimulus funds.
-He is pushing a bi-partisan ethics reform package which would require former legislators to wait eight years before they can register as lobbyists.

 Sheheen is the author of the book The Right Way: Getting the Palmetto State Back on Track.